 An exploiter by definition only accesses GDX files from the result directory.
 He is not allowed to run GAMS programs, and thus does not need access to the GAMS source code, data and restart files read in by the different GAMS based working steps of CAPRI.

-Accordingly, in order to work with SVN, only three pieces of information have to be entered under in the SVN tab:
+Accordingly, in order to work with SVN, only three pieces of information have to be entered under

 "Settings / Edit Settings"